Skip to main content

 2. In the Quick Find box, search for Users, then select Users.

-3. Open a user record that has one of the profiles you authorized for the Connected App.
+3. Open a user record that has one of the profiles you authorized for the External Client App.

 4. On the user detail page, copy the Username value.